mitmedialab/PRG-Group-Map/README.md

 ### Tour of Workspace

 1. After navigating back to your workspace tab, you should be ready to start editing!
 There's a few things to notice about your workspace:
-    1. **Terminal**: A terminal window should be visible at the bottom of your screen.
-It is currently executing a series of commands to setup your development environment and then eventually start a development server to host the Group Map site ().
+    1. **Terminal**: A terminal window (also know as a _command line_) should be visible at the bottom of your screen.
+It is currently executing a series of commands to setup your development environment and then eventually start a development server to host the Group Map site.
         1. **ADVANCED**: Some of initial commands include:
             - Checking out a git branch off of `main`, named `gitpod/<email username>/<time stamp>`
             - Setuping bash aliases to enable: (1) closing the gitpod workspace ("Quit"); (2) adding, committing, and pushing all changes, and then closing the gitpod workspace ("SaveAndQuit")